Length: 165 hours Admissions Contact:

-For immunization requirements, please click here, to print the form.
-Refer to the "Allied Health Assistant" requirements for the Phlebotomy program.
+For immunization requirements, please click here, to print the form, and refer to the "Allied Health Assistant" requirements for the Phlebotomy program.
 Click here for additional Health Screening Form explanations.

 The class is delivered in a blended format: